msobanjo/courseware/topics/terraform/modules/tf_configuration_file_discovery/README.md

 <!--TOC_END-->
 ## Overview

-There is a specific order in how your configuration files are discovered by TF.
+There is a specific order in how your configuration files are discovered by Terraform.

-When you run a Terraform command, it will inspect the current directory for files ending with *.tf* to discover any configuration files written in HCL.
+When you run a Terraform command, it will inspect the current directory for files ending with *.tf* to discover any configuration files written in HashiCorp Configuration Language (HCL).

 If you are using *JSON*, the file extension should be *.tf.json*